Chapter 12 Farm Reorganizations

 Understanding labor and employment law is essential for operating a successful farm.
 Both federal and New Hampshire law treat agricultural work differently than other forms of employment.
 Depending on the size of the farm and the agricultural tasks done, an employee may be exempt from, for example, minimum wage.
 This guide is a brief look at what labor laws apply to farming activities to help New Hampshire agricultural employers and employees understand their rights and obligations.
 Most employee standards are detailed in Title 23 of New Hampshire’s statutes.

-Maine Employment Rules for Agricultural Workers
+Employment Rules for Agricultural Workers in Maine

 Understanding the requirements of labor and employment law is essential in operating a successful farm business.
 Both Maine and federal law treat agricultural work differently than other forms of employment.
 Before hiring an employee, it is important to familiarize yourself with the relevant state and federal laws that govern the employer/employee relationship.
 This guide is intended to inform farm employers about the general requirements when hiring employees.